SheetalMaurya/MvvmCross-Wiki/v3-02-03-Tip-Calc-A-Xamarin.Android-UI-project.md

             android:layout_height="fill_parent">
         </LinearLayout>

-- notice that this 'layout' is already by default a vertical `LinearLayout` - for XAMLites, this is like a `StackPanel`
+- notice that this 'layout' is already by default a **vertical** `LinearLayout` - for XAMLites, this layout is just like a `StackPanel` except that it is **very important** to specify the **vertical** orientation

-- within this layout we'll add some `TextView`s to provide some static text labels - for XAMLites, these are "like `TextBlock`s
+- within this layout we'll add some `TextView`s to provide some static text labels - for XAMLites, these are like `TextBlock`s

         <TextView
             android:layout_width="fill_parent"